Life As a Security Guard

 |State||Annual Mean Salary|

 What Tools & Technology do Security Guards Use?

 Below is a list of the types of tools and technologies that Security Guards may use on a daily basis:

 - IBM Lotus 1-2-3

-How do I Become a Security Guard?
+What work experience do I need to become a Security Guard?